RedSkittleFox/reflexpr/README.md

 ```

 # Limitation
-Right now it supports only up to 40 member variables and introduces small runtime overhead when registering member variable names.
+Right now it supports only up to 40 member variables.